reforia/reforia.github.io/_posts/unreal/engine/2024-12-26-bpvm-bytecode-II.md

 ```

 ## Checkpoint Reached
 Up to this point, we have covered the first 12 stages of the compilation process, yet we haven't even started talking about the image posted at the beginning.
-We will dedicate the next post to go through the rest stages, and sneak peek into the `Bytecode`.
+The next post will be dedicated to go through the meat and juice, with a sneak peek of the `Bytecode`.
 Until then, stay tuned!

 [document]: https://dev.epicgames.com/documentation/en-us/unreal-engine/blueprint-compiler-overview?application_version=4.27
 [88e52ed]: https://github.com/EpicGames/UnrealEngine/commit/88e52ed2a633d12292a6ce28b0f6f0cef380ce7f